Shahmir675/Coinalyzer/README.md

 # Coinalyzer

-Coinalyzer is a sophisticated tool for detecting manipulation in cryptocurrency markets using anomaly detection techniques and time series data.
+Coinalyzer is an advanced cryptocurrency analysis tool designed to detect and analyze irregularities in cryptocurrency markets.
+By leveraging anomaly detection techniques, Coinalyzer provides actionable insights into potential market manipulation.